V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

 **The Three Dimensions of Sayamya**
 	1. "*check or restrain*".
 When we are contacting the sense objects, e.g., eating a sweet, we should restrain if we find ourselves losing control.
 	2. "*Completely stopping*"If our consciousness is totally lost in the sense pleasure and we are out of control completely, we have to stop the experience immediately.
+Mere stopping might pent up the frustration and burt out some ot
 	3.

 - sanyamya (sayamya- sum+yum) yum means restrain and sum totally.
 The word yum has 3 dimensions